stainless-steel/sqlite3-src/README.md

 ## WebAssembly

 WebAssembly is supported through [WASI SDK].
-To compile for the `wasip1` or `wasip2` target, define either
+To compile for the `wasm32-wasip1` or `wasm32-wasip2` target, define either

 * the `sqlite3_src_wasi_sdk_path` configuration flag for `rustc` or
 * the `WASI_SDK_PATH` environment variable

-to point to a prior installation of the SDK.
-The path should be absolute;
+to point to an existing installation of the SDK.
+The path should be absolute.

-however, Cargo supports resolving relative paths in the `[env]` section of `.cargo/config.toml`.
+To compile for the `wasm32-unknown-unknown` target, define in addition either

+* the `sqlite3_src_wasi_env` configuration flag for `rustc` or
+* the `WASI_ENV` environment variable

-If you are compiling for `wasm32-unknown-unknown`, you also need to set the `sqlite3_src_wasi_env` configuration flag for `rustc` to specify which WASI version you want to compile for (e.g., `p1`).
+to specify which WASI version to compile for.

 ## Contribution